Faith: Religious epistemology

-Professor of Mathematics and philosopher of science at University of Oxford John Lennox justifies his religious belief of Jesus resurrection and miracles with believing God's capability of breaking the commonly recognized law of nature.
-John Lennox has stated, "Faith is not a leap in the dark; it’s the exact opposite.
-It’s a commitment based on evidence… It is irrational to reduce all faith to blind faith and then subject it to ridicule.
-That provides a very anti-intellectual and convenient way of avoiding intelligent discussion.”
+Professor of Mathematics and philosopher of science at University of Oxford John Lennox justifies his religious belief in Jesus's resurrection and miracles by believing God's capability of breaking the commonly recognized law of nature.
+John Lennox has stated, "Faith is not a leap in the dark; it's the exact opposite.
+It's a commitment based on evidence… It is irrational to reduce all faith to blind faith and then subject it to ridicule.
+That provides a very anti-intellectual and convenient way of avoiding intelligent discussion."
 He criticises Richard Dawkins as a famous proponent of asserting that faith equates to holding a belief without evidence, thus that it is possible to hold belief without evidence, for failing to provide evidence for this assertion.

-Critics of reformed epistemology argue that it fails to provide a compelling justification for belief in God, and that it is unable to account for the diversity of religious belief and experience.
+Critics of reformed epistemology argue that it fails to provide a compelling justification for belief in God and that it is unable to account for the diversity of religious belief and experience.
 They also argue that it can lead to a kind of epistemic relativism, in which all religious beliefs are considered equally valid and justified, regardless of their content or coherence.
-Despite these criticisms, reformed epistemology has been influential in contemporary philosophy of religion and continues to be an active area of debate and discussion.
+Despite these criticisms, reformed epistemology has been influential in the contemporary philosophy of religion and continues to be an active area of debate and discussion.